Steven Kwan Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in MLB.

-- The Reds have a 4.78 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.79).

-- Reds pitchers combine to allow the third-most home runs in baseball (217 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (220 total, 1.4 per game).

-- The right-hander's most recent appearance was on Wednesday against the Minnesota Twins, when he went seven innings, surrendering one earned run while allowing three hits.
+- The left-hander's most recent appearance came on Friday against the Pittsburgh Pirates, when he went 4 1/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.